Mrudu17/Mrudu17/README.md

 ### 🎵 **Fun Facts About Me**

 - 🎵 I have a passion for **singing** and enjoy exploring different genres of music.
-- 🎨 I love **drawing** and often incorporate creativity into my work and hobbies.
 - 🌍 I’m an avid learner and enjoy exploring new technologies and tools in the data space.

 ---